Career Guidance Workshop

 Candidates who have English as a second language are required to have an International English Language Test System (IELTS) score of 5.5, with no individual band score lower than 5; or equivalent.

-Please bring pen and paper with you on your first day.
+Please bring a pen and paper with you on your first day.
+There are no required textbooks, and workbooks will be provided to you during class.

 If your programme requires you to have access to textbooks, these can be purchased through a range of suppliers listed below: